 There are in fact a number of ligation independent cloning methods, each of which (as the name suggests) removes the need for ligation, the Achilles heel of standard cloning procedures.
-In this article I will describe only the ligation independent cloning method that I currently use , T4P-mediated ligation independent cloning or T4p-LIC for short.
-I'll deal with the other methods in a later article.
+In this article I will describe only the ligation independent cloning method that I currently use, T4P-mediated ligation independent cloning or T4p-LIC for short.
+I’ll deal with the other methods in a later article (article on other methods, article on LIC primer design, LIC protocol).

 The principle behind T4P-LIC is simple – instead of using restriction enzymes to generate short sticky ends as in conventional cloning, T4P-LIC uses T4 DNA polymerase to generate long sticky ends of 12-15 nucleotides.